Opportunity cost

 Procurement costs

-Warehousing costs
+Storage costs

-Transport costs
+Transportation costs

-In short, many aspects can be considered as more or less relevant opportunity costs.
+In short, many aspects can be regarded as more or less relevant opportunity costs.
 Depending on the design of the warehouse, it is therefore important to focus on reducing this theoretical cost block.
 In the following paragraph you will find selected tips for reducing inventory costs.

-Optimize picking
+Optimize order picking

-Stock Keeping Units (SKU) to control the stock level
+Stock Keeping Units (SKU) for stock control

-Analyze space requirements continuously
+Continuously analyze space requirements

 Images: